Why we love York

 Getting to York

-Located in the heart of North Yorkshire, York’s nearest airport is Leeds-Bradford.
-Located 30 miles from the city centre, the airport operates flights to and from 70 destinations worldwide.
+York is located in the heart of North Yorkshire and its nearest airport is Leeds-Bradford.
+30 miles (48km) from the city centre, the airport operates flights to and from 70 destinations worldwide.

 Getting around York

-York is easily accessible from around Britain.
-Hop on a direct train from London, Manchester or Edinburgh, and be there in just two hours.
-It’s absolutely best explored on foot, or bike, but the city does have excellent public transport connections.
-Check out iTravelYork’s handy guide gives you all the information you need on travel within the city
+York is best explored on foot or bike, but the city does have excellent public transport connections.
+Check out iTravelYork’s handy guide for all the information you need to travel in the city.

 By bike

-It takes just 20 minutes to get from the outskirts to the city centre by bike, making cycling one of the easiest and most fun ways to access places to visit in York.
-You’ll be spoilt for choice when it comes to the choice in bike tours.
+It’s a short journey from the outskirts to the city centre by bike, making cycling one of the easiest and most fun ways to access York.
+You’ll be spoilt for choice when it comes to cycle routes.

 By foot

-York’s winding cobbled streets are best explored by foot.
-In fact, it takes just 20 minutes to walk from one side of the city to the other – a small city with an eyeful of sites.
-There’s also lots tours and guided walks.
+York’s winding cobbled streets are best explored on foot.
+In fact, it takes just 20 minutes to walk from one side of the city to the other, with plenty to see along the way.
+There are also lots of tours and guided walks.

 By bus